Web

 Designed and built directly with clients as a side-gig.

-Timeline: 2 months.
-Design tool: sketch, adobe XD.
+Timeline: ~2 months.
+Design tool: Pen pot, figma, adobe xd.
 CMS: wordpress, squarespace

 screenshot of the homepage with an image of a happy family on a porch. the main text reads - A vision for new homeownership & space in Underhill